k26dr/bitcoin-htlc/README.md

 * This code is 2 weeks old.
 It is not yet stable.
 * `refundHTLC` has not been fully tested.
 Please open an issue if you have problems.
 * Current support is only for Bitcoin.
 Litecoin and ZCash will be added in the next few weeks.
-* There is a CLI client that is unfinished.
-Documentation will be added when it is complete.

 ## Use Cases